Geographical Peer Matching for P2P Energy Sharing: Conclusion

 \section{Conclusion}

 This paper studies the peer matching problem to participate in P2P energy sharing.
 We introduce the Geographical Peer Matching problem within a well-defined mathematical framework setting the problem as a hypergraph matching problem with a bounded search radius $\Delta$ and output partitions of size up to $k$.
 This allows known approximation algorithms for the weighted $k$-set problem to be ported to our energy sharing setting.
-To provide an efficient solution to the problem, we introduce and analyze three different matching algorithms that do not require to compute all $\mathcal{O}(n^k)$ possible weights (each requiring the run of a LP-solver) but only at most $\mathcal{O}(kn^2)$.
+To provide an efficient solution to the problem, we introduce and analyze three different matching algorithms that do not require to compute all $\mathcal{O}(n^k)$ possible weights (each requiring the run of a computationally expensive LP-solver) but only at most $\mathcal{O}(kn^2)$.
+Pre-sampling the weights can further reduce the number of weight calculations to $\mathcal{O}(sn)$.
 The introduced algorithms are both scalable in terms of required computation and efficient in terms of the quality of the computed solution.
-Our extensive experimental study indeed shows that up to $90$\% of the benefit of an unrealistic unbounded matching (\ie{} setting $k = n$ and $\Delta = \infty$) can be obtained by limiting communities to $5$ nodes only with $\Delta = 40$km, while 84\% can already be reached with communities of diameter $\Delta = 3$km.
-We also provide optimizations that, even though do not change asymptotic behaviors of the proposed algorithms, are shown in this work to yield a practical computational advantage without sacrificing the quality of the produced solution.
-We expect that as the introduced algorithms are more general than our specific problem, they can also be useful in other contexts.
+Our extensive experimental study indeed shows that up to $91.6$\% of the benefit of a very large community (\ie{} of size $k = n$ and unbounded geographical diameter $\Delta = \infty$) can be obtained by limiting communities to $5$ nodes only using a small bounded geographical search radius.
+We also provide optimizations that, even though they do not change asymptotic behaviors of the proposed algorithms, are shown in this work to yield a practical computational advantage without sacrificing the quality of the produced solution.
+We expect that as the introduced algorithms are more general than our specific problem, they can also be useful in other contexts where it is challenging to compute a solution to the hypergraph matching problem.